 The best treatment for gynecomastia and the only recognized permanent solution is gynecomastia surgery.
-When male breast reduction surgery is performed, the breast tissue will not return.
+When male breast reduction surgery is performed, the breast tissue will not return in the future.
 Depending on the severity, the technique of male breast reduction surgery will vary:

-- A two-stage procedure is recommended for grade 3 gynecomastia symptoms.
-The first stage is described above, and the second stage is the periareolar lift, which is typically done four to six months after the first procedure.
-This allows the blood supply to re-establish on the nipple-areola, reducing the risk of complications.
-In this stage, skin reduction is performed by making an incision around the edge of the areola.
+For grade 3 gynecomastia symptoms, a two-stage procedure is often required.
+The first stage is described above, and the second stage is called a periareolar lift, which is typically done four to six months after the first procedure.
+This allows the blood supply to re-establish on the nipple-areola complex, reducing the risk of complications.
+In this second procedure, skin reduction is performed by making an incision around the edge of the areola.
 This is followed by a second larger incision, which makes the tissue between the incisions doughnut-shaped.
-The excess skin and tissue are removed, and the incisions are sutured closed.
+Excess skin and tissue are removed, and the incisions are sutured closed.

 A double incision mastectomy is a procedure recommended for some grade 3 and all grade 4 gynecomastia symptoms.
 The procedure starts with the removal of the nipple and areola complex.
 The next stage is an incision that extends from the breast fold to the armpit, although it may be larger, depending on the degree of redundant tissue and excess skin.
 Once the tissue has been removed, the table is raised to put the patient into a sitting position to see the effects of gravity on the chest.
 This helps determine how much skin needs to be removed to create a tight and contoured chest.
 The nipple-areola complex position is also reviewed before being reattached to ensure it is well-balanced and aesthetically correct.

 Many different types of surgeons perform gynecomastia surgery.
 To increase the likelihood of successful gynecomastia surgery, check that your surgeon is a board-certified plastic surgeon specializing in treating gynecomastia.